 Twitter is also a great place to make connections for product/service publicity.
-Whether you are launching a new product and want some influencial bloggers to write about it or would like to submit an article to an industry website, Twitter is the place to make these connections.
+Whether you are launching a new product and want some influential bloggers to write about it or would like to submit an article to an industry website, Twitter is the place to make these connections.
 You just need to find the right people and start a conversation.

-How to Make Connections on Linkedin
+How to Make Connections on LinkedIn

 Posting updates, starting conversations and commenting in discussions are all great activities to be doing on LinkedIn.
 The goal is to share your industry expertise and make new connections based on common interests.

-Who should you connect with on Linkedin?
+Who should you connect with on LinkedIn?

 When formatting your invite to connect, be sure to include a message with why you would like to connect.

-Increase Ranking of your Linkedin Discussions
+Increase Ranking of your LinkedIn Discussions

 To increase the ranking of your LinkedIn discussions, your post needs to be seen as interesting.
 This is determined by the number of “likes” and comments.